-Knowing the various health insurance policy types will prepare you to evaluate your options when open enrollment period rolls around.
+Knowing the various types of insurance will prepare you to evaluate your options when the annual open enrollment period rolls around.
 The more familiar you are with the different insurance plan types and their alternatives, the better equipped you'll be to pick one to fit your organization's budget and needs.

-This article will review the most common types of health plans available and a few alternatives to help you decide which is right for you, your family, or your organization.
+This article will review the most common types of medical care plans available and a few alternatives to help you decide which is right for you, your family, or your organization.

 What types of health insurance plans are available?

-Your first step in deciding what health insurance plan to offer at your organization is knowing the different types that are out there.
+Your first step in deciding what level of coverage to offer at your organization is knowing the different types that are out there.

-The types of health insurance plans you should know are:
+The types of health plans you should know are:

 - Preferred provider organization (PPO) plan